-In the last six weeks, Britain’s largest payday lender, QuickQuid, went into administration followed by three smaller lenders: 247 Moneybox, PiggyBank and Swift Sterling.
+In the last two months of 2019, Britain’s largest payday lender, QuickQuid, went into administration followed by three smaller lenders: 247 Moneybox, PiggyBank and Swift Sterling.

 Have the lessons from Wonga’s collapse last year been leaned?
 And how can regulators and debt advisers do better in future to protect borrowers, not just of payday loans but other sorts of high cost credit as well?